instadeepai/Mava/README.md

 ## Usage

-To get a sense of how Mava systems are used we provide the following simplified example of launching a Tensorflow based distributed MADQN system.
+To get a sense of how Mava systems are used we provide the following simplified example of launching a Tensorflow-based distributed MADQN system.

 ```python
 # Mava imports